typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

 - `types` - An object whose keys are the types you want to ban, and the values are error messages.
   - The type can either be a type name literal (`Foo`), a type name with generic parameter instantiation(s) (`Foo<Bar>`), or the empty object literal (`{}`).
-  - The values can be a string, which is the error message to be reported, or it can be an object with the following properties:
+  - The values can be a string, which is the error message to be reported, `false` to specifically disable this type or it can be an object with the following properties:
     - `message: string` - the message to display when the type is matched.
     - `fixWith?: string` - a string to replace the banned type with when the fixer is run.
 If this is omitted, no fix will be done.